Jacques-Louis David: The French Revolution

 The Death of Marat, perhaps David's most famous painting, has been called the Pietà of the revolution.
 Upon presenting the painting to the convention, he said "Citizens, the people were again calling for their friend; their desolate voice was heard: David, take up your brushes..., avenge Marat...
 I heard the voice of the people.
 I obeyed."
-David had to work quickly, but the result was a simple and powerful image.

 The Death of Marat, 1793, became the leading image of the Terror and immortalized both Marat and David in the world of the revolution.
 This piece stands today as "a moving testimony to what can be achieved when an artist's political convictions are directly manifested in his work".
 A political martyr was instantly created as David portrayed Marat with all the marks of the real murder, in a fashion which greatly resembles that of Christ or his disciples.
 The subject although realistically depicted remains lifeless in a rather supernatural composition.
 With the surrogate tombstone placed in front of him and the almost holy light cast upon the whole scene; alluding to an out of this world existence.
 "Atheists though they were, David and Marat, like so many other fervent social reformers of the modern world, seem to have created a new kind of religion."
 At the very center of these beliefs, there stood the republic.

 After the King's execution, war broke out between the new Republic and virtually every major power in Europe.
 David, as a member of the Committee of General Security, contributed directly to the Reign of Terror.
 David organized his last festival: the festival of the Supreme Being.
 Robespierre had realized what a tremendous propaganda tool these festivals were, and he decided to create a new religion, mixing moral ideas with the Republic and based on the ideas of Rousseau.
 This process had already begun by confiscating church lands and requiring priests to take an oath to the state.
 The festivals, called fêtes, would be the method of indoctrination.
 On the appointed day, 20 Prairial by the revolutionary calendar, Robespierre spoke, descended steps, and with a torch presented to him by David, incinerated a cardboard image symbolizing atheism, revealing an image of wisdom underneath.